 It is important to remember that because we are a royal family (adopted by THE King), what we manifest is more than just annoying.
 We are manifesting the Kingdom—it couldn’t matter more!
 I like how Eugene Peterson put it, “[the church is not]…a humanly managed popular provider of religious goods and services, but a congregation of embarrassingly ordinary people in and through whom God chooses to be present to the world.”

 Does it honor God to be right while manifesting enmity, strife and fits of anger?
 What is the point of being right, anyway?
-If it is to bring something of the love and beauty and truth of God to the world, it is even possible to be “right” when the deeds of the flesh are abundant?
+If it is to bring something of the love and beauty and truth of God to the world, is it even possible to be “right” when the deeds of the flesh are abundant?
 A world-class chef making a dish containing kobe beef, real saffron and truffles doesn’t give you anything you’d want to eat if the sauce is from an unflushed toilet down at the bus station.

 Two points of application: 1: Let’s give each other a lot of grace and love.
 God requires it, and we all need it.
 2: Let’s help each other do better.
 God calls us to be like graphite rods in the nuclear-reactor-like culture in which we live.
 Not like unstable nuclear fuel contributing to an explosion.
 This is a hard and painful calling.
 God help us!
 And, let’s help each other.
 You know, that campground slogan would work well for a church…